 Yes!
 Sports betting is now legal in KS thanks to a positive 2022 legislative session.
 KS Governor Laura Kelly signed the bill into law on May 12, 2022.

-When will online sports betting launch in Kansas?
+When did online sports betting launch in Kansas?

 What is the legal betting age in Kansas?